Bleona: 1998–2008

 From 1998 through 2002, Bleona released four albums, all of which reached the charts in southeastern Europe.
 In 1999 she headlined the Humanitarian Tour for the People of Kosovo, where she played a number of concerts around Europe.

 From 2000 to 2001, she performed more than 80 concerts across Europe, and by 2002 was headlining outdoor concerts and festivals.

 In 2002, a concert program titled Nje xhiro neper Shqiperi (Walking Through Albania) was issued; footage is available online.

 In 2003, Bleona released Ti Nuk Di As Me Ma Lyp.
 A 2004 piece in the Albanian daily Panorama relayed her own claim that the album had sold 400,000 copies by that time.
-Over the next four years, she again toured throughout Kosovo, England, Germany, Switzerland, and Italy, and co-headlined with the rock group, Elita 5.